HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 The IQ assistant is accessible through a chat interface integrated into HCL DX.
 Depending on the page context, the interface displays in either a panel view or a compact view, and both options can expand to a full-screen view.
 Responses are delivered over WebSocket connections once the AI model finishes processing the request.
 The assistant maintains conversational context within an active session.
 The user interface menus and labels are available only in English.
 However, the assistant can process prompts and generate responses in multiple languages, supporting both left-to-right (LTR) and right-to-left (RTL) text layouts.

+IQ is delivered with backend services that include the IQ integrator and the DX MCP server.
+The MCP server provides the protocol layer used by IQ to support AI request and response workflows.
+For MCP architecture, configuration, and diagnostics, refer to [MCP Server for IQ](./mcp/index.md).

 ## Prerequisites

 Ensure your environment meets the following requirements: